 Styx is imbued with magical powers that allow him to incapacitate or sneak by enemies by cloning himself, turning invisible, and crafting deadly traps on the fly.
 You can play both games separately, but Shards of Darkness’ story makes much more sense if you’ve played Master of Shadows.

-Missions are designed to be approached in a variety of ways, whether action-driven or non-lethal.
+Missions are designed to be approached in a variety of ways, whether action-driven or peaceful.
 In addition, players have the choice to pick between several branching paths while on the way to the main objective.

 While it’s the most similar game to Dishonored on this list, Thief is not without its flaws.
 However, if you can look past its subpar story and technical issues, you’ll have a fun time sneaking up on guards and stealing shiny things.